ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

 Saxo does a great job of unifying the excellent SaxoTraderGO web-based platform experience across devices.
-Saxo’s SaxoTraderGO mobile app is a favorite of mine, and competes with the best forex brokers for mobile, such as IG, CMC Markets, and TD Ameritrade (U.S. citizens only).
-Saxo earned Best in Class honors for Mobile Trading in our 2024 Annual Awards.
+Saxo’s SaxoTraderGO mobile app is a favorite of mine, and competes with the best forex brokers for mobile, such as IG, CMC Markets, and Charles Schwab (U.S. citizens only).
+Saxo earned Best in Class honors for Mobile Trading Apps in our 2025 Annual Awards.

 Apps overview: One of the strengths of Saxo’s platform suite is how closely the SaxoTraderGO web-based platform experience mirrors Saxo’s flagship mobile app offering.